-Extramural investigators submit a data sharing plan (DSP) as part of their funding application.
+Extramural investigators submit a data sharing plan [(DSP) as part of their funding application.
 The DSP should be consistent with NIH data sharing policies and discussed with the investigator’s Program Officer early in the research planning process.
 The formally approved DSP and Institutional Certifications must be submitted and approved as part of Just-in-Time (JIT) materials.
 Program Officers must approve the DSP prior to funding.
 NCI expects that DSPs will be collected and reviewed at the research planning process.
 NCI staff will assess whether the project falls within the scope of the GDS Policy, and if so, whether the DSP is adequate based on NIH Guidance for Investigators in Developing Data Sharing Plans.
 Contact your Program Officer and GPA for further information on this form.

 The Institutional Certification assures that projects planning to submit genomic data to NIH will meet the expectations of the GDS Policy.
 The certification, provided by the submitting investigator and certified by the Institutional Signing Official (SO), must delineate any "data use limitations (DULs)" on the secondary research use of the data, as agreed to in the informed consent documents signed by study participants.

 Submit your Institutional Certification with appropriate signatures to the Program Officer or Genomic Program Administrator with Just-in-Time funding material.
 For a multi-site project (with samples collected at several institutions), either:

 - Submit a single-site Institutional Certification from each site contributing samples, or

 - Submit a multi-site Institutional Certification.
 NIH understands that the submitting institution may not be the local institution or Institutional Review Board of record for all sites.
 If the submitting institution chooses to submit a multi-site Institutional Certification, the submitting institution will assure NIH that, based on either its own review or assurance from other institutions, that the expectations and conditions of the Institutional Certifications(s) are met for the entire data set.

 Basic Study Information